Scholarships and Grants

-Trustee Scholarships, amounting to full tuition, will be awarded to up to five freshmen each year.
-Applicants for this scholarship must meet two of the following criteria: 3.85 CGPA, 29 ACT or a high school class rank in the top 5 percent.
-Recipients will be selected through competition.
-Recipients must enroll fulltime and may renew a Trustee Scholarship by maintaining a 3.25 CGPA and full-time status.
+Trustee Scholarships, amounting to full tuition, were awarded to up to five freshmen each year prior to 2017-18.
+Recipients first awarded prior to 2017-18 may renew a Trustee Scholarship by maintaining a 3.25 CGPA and full-time status.
 Financial need is not required.

 The total of all gift aid will never be less than the BVU tuition charge.
 However, an individual's financial need and direct charges may limit total gift aid (including outside scholarships) received.

-Multicultural Scholarships - amounting to full tuition, will be awarded to four full-time freshman students from diverse populations each year.
-Applicants for this scholarship must demonstrate outstanding academic achievement and possess strong leadership skills.
-Applicants must complete the Scholarship Application and interview with the Director of Intercultural Programs.
-Recipients will be eligible to renew a BVU Multicultural Scholarship by maintaining a 2.5 CGPA and full-time status and meeting other criteria established through the selection process.
+Multicultural Scholarships - amounting to full tuition, were awarded to four full-time freshman students from diverse populations each year prior to 2017-18.
+Recipients first awarded prior to 2017-18, will be eligible to renew a BVU Multicultural Scholarship by maintaining a 2.5 CGPA and full-time status and meeting other criteria established through the selection process.
 The award is available for a maximum of four years.
 Other benefits may be available based on original eligibility.
 FAFSA completion is encouraged.

-Foundation Scholarships/Grants of $3,000-$18,250 per year would have been awarded for a student's first year at BVU based on meeting certain academic requirements.
-Students enrolled full-time are eligible to renew their individual Foundation Scholarship for up to four years, based on the renewal requirements presented at the time the award was made.
+Merit Awards of $2,000-$21,000 per year would have been awarded for a student's first year at BVU based on meeting certain academic requirements.
+Students enrolled full-time are eligible to renew their individual merit award for up to four years, based on the renewal requirements presented at the time the award was made.
 For more information on the renewal requirements for a specific award, please contact the Office of Financial Assistance.
-There is no limit on the number of renewal awards available, but only students awarded a Foundation Scholarship as a freshman are eligible to be considered for renewal of that award subsequent years.
+There is no limit on the number of renewal awards available, but only students awarded a merit award as a freshman are eligible to be considered for renewal of that award subsequent years.

 Eligible students may receive only one of the above scholarships per year and are able to renew the scholarship amount they received at the time they entered BVU based on the renewal requirements indicated.